 I’ve kept the ones I’ve written over the last years and will keep them for as long as I live.
 I wish my mom had kept a diary of her life and thoughts about growing up in the Philippines, marrying my dad and moving to Denmark.
 I wish my dad had kept a diary of his life and his travels throughout the world as a sailor.

 I wish my grandmother had kept a diary of her life and living through e.g. WW2 and becoming a Jehova’s Witness later in life.
-I wish my grandparent in the Philippines had kept a diary of their lives growing.
+I wish my grandparents in the Philippines had kept a diary of their lives growing up.

 It would’ve been such a tremendous legacy to leave behind – the story of a life regardless of how adventurous or how mundane.
 Regardless of how extraordinary or how simple a life is, there’s something completely fascinating about documenting it – preferably in details.
 And not just for your family to read whenever you’re dead and gone.
 It’s a snapshot of history, really, which others may find interesting and inspiring to read in the future.